roboticsoutreach/smallpeice-docs/docs/tutorials/connecting-kit.md

     socket on the Power Board.
 2. Connect the USB hub to the Pi by plugging it into any one of its four USB sockets.
-3. Connect the Power Board to the Pi via one of the pink micro-USB cables; the standard USB end goes into any USB socket on the Pi or connected USB hub, and the micro-USB end into the Power Board.
+3. Connect the Power Board to the Pi via one of the micro-USB cables; the standard USB end goes into any USB socket on the Pi or connected USB hub, and the micro-USB end into the Power Board.
 4. Connect the Motor Board to the Power Board with a cable made with two 7.5mm